aperezhortal/SkewTplus/doc/source/index.rst

 Documentation
 =============

-The documentations is separated in two big branches.
+The documentation is separated in two big branches.
 The :ref:`user-reference` and the :ref:`developer-reference`.
 The user reference provides a quick overview of the most important features of the package.
 For more detailed and a comprehensive understanding of the